 We believe that early interventions can help people leaving prison get back into society and prevent homelessness.

-We are calling on the government to fund Help to Rent schemes across England.
-These schemes work with landlords and tenants to help create homes that last.
+Crisis have been campaigning for the government to fund Help to Rent projects across England.
+These projects work with landlords and tenants to help create homes that last.
 A landlord gets the assurances that rent is paid and their property looked after, whilst the tenant receives tenancy training and ongoing support.
 (See more about our Help to Rent programmes.)

-The Homelessness Reduction Bill which is currently going through the House of Lords will stop people leaving prison in England from becoming homeless.
-The Bill will put an obligation on local organisations (including prisons and probation services) to refer people to the local authority if they are at risk of homelessness.
+The Homelessness Reduction Act will help stop people leaving prison in England from becoming homeless.
+The Act puts an obligation on prison and probation services to refer people, with their consent, to the local authority if they are at risk of homelessness.
+This duty comes into force on 1 October 2018.
 (Read more about about our No one turned away campaign.)

 We deliver our Renting Ready pre-tenancy training course in prisons.
 The course helps people to understand how to find a home to rent from a private landlord and offers other skills such as living on a limited budget, looking after a home and managing relationships with landlords and flatmates.

 The All Party Parliamentary Group for Ending Homelessness held an inquiry into how to prevent prison leavers from becoming homeless.
 The group heard evidence from the deputy governor of High Down Prison, the homelessness lead for Exeter Council and two prison leavers who had been homeless.
 The session was well attended by both MPs and Peers and gave the APPG officers an opportunity to hear more about the issue and possible solutions.
 You can read minutes from the session (Word).
-The recommendations on this topic will be published in the end of year report in July 2017.
+The recommendations on this topic can be found in the APPG's 2017 report, Homelessness prevention for care leavers, prison leavers and survivors of domestic abuse.

 Read more about benefits and employment.